ABLeS numbers

 The project aims to first support and then accelerate nanopore basecalling on multiple GPU architectures from different vendors.

-the porject aims to create a compositional, gene expression and cell-communication map and uncover significant diversity in immunotherapy targets across ages and sex.
+This project aims to create a compositional, gene expression and cell-communication map and uncover significant diversity in immunotherapy targets across ages and sex.

 Analysis for NVIDIA Parabricks and GATK benchmarking for RNA-Seq, based on NVIDIA recommendations as well as for designing probes for an amplicon-based SNP array genotyping platform.